-Treasury risk management is carried out by a central treasury team, under policies approved by Council's Audit and Resources Committee during 2019-20.
+Treasury risk management is carried out by a central treasury team, under policies approved by Council's Audit and Resources Committee.
 The Council's treasury management team provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.